srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 export class AppModule {}
 ```

-You need to create an interface that describes the data that the API sends about the component.
-Use these commands:
+We will need an interface to decribe the data that we are going to receive from the backend about the component.
+Open your command prompt and use the following command:

 ```sh
 ng g i component-a/Cms-component-a-component
 ```

-Edit the `cms-component-a-component.ts` It would look like this.
+We will edit the `cms-component-a-component.ts` to look like this.

 ```ts
 import { CmsComponent } from "@spartacus/core";